Idu Saadhya

 Idu Saadhya is a 1989 Indian Kannada-language slasher film directed by Dinesh Babu and produced by Chandulal Jain under Chamundeshwari Studios.
-The film stars Shankar Nag, Anant Nag, Srinath, Revathi (in her Kannada debut), Devaraj, Kavya, Disco Shanti, Mahalakshmi, Ramesh Aravind, Tiger Prabhakar and Bheeman Raghu.
+The film stars Anant Nag, Shankar Nag, Tiger Prabhakar, Srinath, Devaraj, Ramesh Aravind, Revathi (in her Kannada debut), Disco Shanti, Mahalakshmi, Kavya, and Bheeman Raghu.
 It is inspired from the 1987 Italian film Stage Fright.
-The music was composed by Vijayanand, while cinematography and editing were handled by Dinesh Babu and Suresh Urs.
+The music was composed by Vijay Anand, while cinematography and editing were handled by Dinesh Babu and Suresh Urs.

-Idu Saadhya created a world record by becoming the first film to be shot within a span of 36 hours.
+Idu Saadhya created a world record by becoming the first film to be shot within a span of two days; reports vary between 36 and 48 hours.

 Premise

 A theater troupe are rehearsing for a project until they get trapped inside a theatre with a mass murderer who goes on a killing spree.